Zexsch/OsuReplays/README.md

 ##  Usage

+Remove all .txt files in /ImageOutput, /MovedReplays, /Replays <br />
 Put all replays in /Replays (.osr files) <br />
-Run main.py via terminal `python main.py` <br >
+Run main.py via terminal `python main.py` <br />

-Images will be put under /ImageOutput
+Images will be put under /ImageOutput <br />
+Replays will be moved to /MovedReplays